pymupdf/PyMuPDF-Optional-Material/docs/textpage.rst

 chars           (only for :meth:`extractRAWDICT`) *list* of character dictionaries
 =============== =====================================================================

+*(New in version 1.16.0)*

-.. versionadded:: 1.16.0 ``"color"`` is the text color encoded in sRGB format, e.g. 0xFF0000 for red.
+*"color"* is the text color encoded in sRGB format, e.g. 0xFF0000 for red.

-``"flags"`` is an integer, encoding bools of font properties:
+*"flags"* is an integer, encoding bools of font properties:

 * bit 0: superscripted (2\ :sup:`0`)
 * bit 1: italic (2\ :sup:`1`)